Why you should audit your Google Adwords

 Step 7: Landing pages

-We agree, landing pages are something external to AdWords, they are located on your site.
+We agree that landing pages are something external to AdWords, they are located on your site.
 However, they are directly connected to your ad, its performance and therefore to AdWords metrics (performance measures).

 To audit your landing pages, ask yourself these questions: